beerpwn/ctf/2019/UTCTF_ctf/pwn/jendys/README.md

 # UTCTF 2019 CTF
 ## Jendy's pwn level 1400 pti

 <a href="https://exploitnetworking.com/en/security-en/jendys">Here</a> there is the original writeup.
-For test the exploit, setup an enviroment with the libc-2.23.so, for example an Ubuntu 16.04.
-Download the repository in enviroment:

-docker run --name ubuntu1604 ubuntu:xenial
+For test the exploit, download this repository:

 <pre> git clone https://github.com/beerpwn/ctf.git </pre>